DAHLIA CARE

 Growing

-Pinching: If you'd like a stockier plant with more blooms (who doesn't want this?), pinch off the top of your plant right above a set of leaves when plants have 5 - 6 sets of leaves.
+Pinching: Pinch off the top of your plant right above a set of leaves when plants have 5 - 6 sets of leaves.
+This will give you a stockier plant with more blooms.

-Fertilizing: Check out our "Fertilizing...or Not" section on our Farm Practices page to learn how we feed our soil microbes which in turn "feed" our dahlias.
+Check out our "Natural Fertilizing" section on our Farm Practices page to learn how we feed our soil microbes which in turn "feed" our dahlias.

 Weeding: Dahlias have shallow roots and are particularly susceptible to herbicides, so hand weed only.
 Use mulch to cut down on weeding, cover your bare soil and feed soil microbes.

-You can make your dahlias less palatable to pests and more disease resistant by following our practices under "Soil Care" and "Pests & Disease."
+You can make your dahlias less palatable to pests and more disease resistant by following our practices under "Soil Care" and "Pests, Disease & BRIX."

 Harvesting

-Harvesting: For more blooms with long strong stems, harvest every 3 days making deep 14 - 18" (or more) cuts right above a set of leaves with floral snips
+Harvesting: For more blooms with long strong stems, harvest every 3 days making deep 18" (or more) cuts right above a set of leaves with floral snips.

 Harvest flowers in the cooler parts of the day (early morning or evening).
 Strip the leaves and other buds from the stem so there's less to re-hydrate and plunge immediately into clean water for longer lasting blooms.